matiscke/lcps/README.rst

 Copyright 2016 Martin Schlecker

-emcee is free software made available under the MIT License.
+lcps is free software made available under the MIT License.
 For details see the LICENSE file.